Comfortmaker Outdoor Unit Not Running

 Steps:

-• Listen for contactor click: With thermostat calling for cooling, you should hear a click at the outdoor unit.
+• Listen for contactor click: With the thermostat calling for cooling, you should hear a click at the outdoor unit.
 No click suggests a control or contactor coil issue.

 • Inspect contactor: Look for burned or pitted contacts.
 Replace if badly worn.